Reading time 3 Minutes

 We have had cases where I would have wanted to get up at seven because I had a business appointment at 8:00.
 And there too, just like during my last panic attack, I was refused to get up.
 First because the nurse had such a severe migraine that he heard my alarm but unfortunately could not get up.
 His pain had been too severe.
 Secondly, because although he was with me an hour later, he turned me around against my will and without asking, with the famous words that I should go back to sleep.
 And he was gone.
 Gone, in the truest sense of the word.
 Only the day service ringing the doorbell for 10 o'clock managed to get my carer to get up.
 And of course, during the handover, they tell me that until just now I had slept like a log.
 I can't hear it any more, it's true.
 Unfortunately, it is only through constant repetition that fairytale wishful thinking does not become truth.

-No wonder that at the recent handover it was again "forgotten" to say that the patient had just panicked and had a pulse of over 120 (about twice as high as usual), because he had once again been ignored for 1.5 hours.
-In order to do that, one would have to notice something in the first place.
+No wonder that during the recent handover it was again „forgotten“ to say that the patient was panicking and had a pulse of over 120 (about twice as high as usual) because he had been ignored for another 1.5 hours.
+You'd have to notice something about it in the first place.

 Due to the seriousness of this matter, I finally had to turn to the management.
 Talks with the nurse herself were fruitless.
 Even when friends of mine bring up the subject of alcohol at work, especially Jackie Cola from a can in the morning, it is followed by one excuse after another.
 The whole thing then goes so far that my parents are told that I am totally into meat and the smell of meat-containing food.
 That's why the orderly holds his meat in a plastic bag under my nose after he tears off my mask without warning and without asking.
 My parents almost fall out of their chairs.
 My dad can't help asking if my keeper is sure about this.
 Yes, absolutely sure, we had discussed it that way and I had specifically asked for it.
 I become clear: